bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 ## Methods:

+*This is a practical process you can follow to achieve a file ready for 3D printing.
+For a more conceptual overview of some of the issues you will face, skip to the next section '**Issues***'.

 1. **Installing.** Follow this to install the extensions necessary to follow the rest of the processes

 2. **Cleaning.** Follow this to clean your model.
 Cleaning your model throughout the process is recommended.